ibm-ecosystem-engineering/Watson-NLP/Deploy-to-Code-Engine/README.md

 ```
 </span>

-Note: If you do not specify the 'hard' option, the project can be restored within 7 days by using either the 'project restore' or the 'reclamation restore' command.
+Note: If you do not specify the `--hard` option, the project can be restored within 7 days by using either the `project restore` or the `reclamation restore` command.

 Delete the ICR namespace: